 I still have problems with this loco running on my outer loop which features a gradient.
 I’m not going to penalise it too much for this as it’s down to my slight inadequate track design (above) where the grade starts to fall sharply after a curve.
 This makes some locos with a middle 6 wheel configuration derail.

 Hopefully you won’t get as many problems as I have because I really do love how this loco runs and looks.
 You’ll eek some really smooth slow running out of it too (above), and I’d go as far as saying it outperforms premium Bachmann rivals in this department.
 Perhaps I like it more because I had to work to get it to run so well (and I like fixing things) but sadly I’ve got to mark it down through all the grief it gave me.

-As this was a gift, I’m not entirely sure, but I recall Leah telling me it was about £65-69 from Modelzone at the time.
+As this was a gift, I’m not entirely sure, but I recall being told it was about £65-69 from Modelzone at the time.
 For that price it’s incredible value.
 Considering how well this loco (can) run, with that beautiful gear linkage, it’s a real bargain.
 A quick Google shows me that you can still pick these up on eBay and Amazon for around that price.

 Alright, so it’s not the most detailed model in the world, but that’s reflected in the price.
 You’ll really struggle to find a big steamer worth having like this one at such a good price.

 So what would you get if you bought premium?

 Lot’s more detail of course, note the pipe work and hand rails.
 There’s a nice red trim around the running gear and naturally the cab wheels are on a bogie.
 To get all this though you’d be looking at upwards of double the cost.